AbbVie (ABBV) Q3 2017 Results - Earnings Call Transcript

 Christopher Schott - JPMorgan Securities LLC

-Great, thanks very much, and I appreciate all the commentary earlier on the call.
+Great, thanks very much, and appreciate all the commentary earlier on the call.
 Maybe the first question is for Rick.
 It's just expanding on some of those earlier psoriasis comments you made and just thinking about that business going forward.
-You obviously have a significant decision here with HUMIRA, but there's a number of very effective agents, including your own IL-23, either launching or about to launch.
+You obviously have a significant position here with HUMIRA, but there's a number of very effective agents, including your own IL-23, either launching or about to launch.

 So can you just elaborate a little bit more on, A), how much more room do you see for biologic shares to increase here?
-Maybe B), how do you see TNF's positioning versus neuro agents?
+Maybe B), how do you see TNF's positioning versus these newer agents?
 And then C), on the pricing dynamics side, does this lead to an area where there could be more price competition, given all the options patients have?

 And then my second question is on capital deployment priorities.
-Just given all the traction you've had on the pipeline, can you just update us a little bit on how you're thinking about capital deployment on a go-forward basis?
+Just given all the traction you've had on the pipeline, can you just update us a little bit about how you're thinking about capital deployment on a go-forward basis?
 Thank you.

 Richard A. Gonzalez - AbbVie, Inc.

 Okay.
-So I think if you look at the psoriasis business, I'd say in general, if you look at all of the areas were HUMIRA competes, it has been and continues to be a relatively crowded market.
+So I think if you look at the psoriasis business – and I'd say in general, if you look at all of the areas where HUMIRA competes, it has been and continues to be a relatively crowded market.
 That hasn't changed the performance of HUMIRA, and I don't expect it to change going forward either.

 Certainly, there are room in this market for significant additional biologic penetration.
-In fact, if you look at the psoriasis market, it has the lowest biologic penetration rates of the three major segments, rheum, GI, and derm.
+In fact, if you look at the psoriasis market, it has the lowest biologic penetration rates of the three major segments – rheum, GI, and derm.
 Derm is the lowest of the three, so it certainly has the greatest opportunity to be able to drive additional biologic penetration.

 And there clearly is an opportunity to have differentiated products within that segment where you have very, very high efficacy products, like our IL-23, that fit in a portfolio with products like HUMIRA.
-And in fact, as we look at our position from within that market, that is how we think about it.
+And in fact, as we look at our positioning within that market, that is how we think about it.
 We think about HUMIRA will still be a workhorse product within that market, and risankizumab will fit in for where physicians have patients that ultimately want a higher level of efficacy, and it clearly has a very durable response.

 I think the perception is in derm that over time you see a waning effect of these drugs.
 And in fact, if we look at the risankizumab data, what we see is just the opposite.
 As we go out in time, the response becomes more robust.
 And in fact, if you look at total clearance, it's 60% I think at 12 months, which is very impressive.
 We haven't seen an agent that looks like that.